Email Branding for Better Inbox Experience and Deliverability

 As mailbox providers consider recipient interaction with email, replies included, as a positive signal, in our opinion, you should take every opportunity to offer a recipient a better engagement with a message.

 Adding a bit of your personality to your marketing communications by asking people to reply in case they have any questions or thoughts to share is something that always appreciated.
 It also increases the likelihood of an open for your future messages.

-Linking your “From” email address to a Gravatar can increase open rates and make you stand out in today’s cluttered Inboxes as it will be shown in some email clients.
+Linking your “From” email address to a Gravatar can increase open rates and make you stand out in today’s cluttered Inboxes because it will be shown in some email clients.

 Signup for Gravatar and upload an image, for example, your brand logo.